cofresilab/cofresilab.github.io/members.md

 			<div class="content">
 			<h3>Sophia Slinkard</h3>
 			Fall 2022 to Spring 2023.
-			Then: Undergraduate Research Assistant.
-Research apprenticeship (2022-2023; co-supervised by Drs.
+			<b>Then:</b> Undergraduate Research Assistant.</b> Research apprenticeship (2022-2023; co-supervised by Drs.
 Froeliger and Cofresi) focused on the role of reward-related learning in disordered eating behavior.
 			</div>
 		</article>